JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ## Changes from 2019.2.1 to 2019.2.2

-* The bundled ReSharper Command Line Tools (Inspections and Duplicates Finder) have been upgraded to version 2019.3.2.
+* TeamCity Visual Studio Add-in Web installer has been updated to ReSharper version 2019.3.2.

 ## Changes from 2019.2 to 2019.2.1